shalin1738/solace-samples-dotnet/docs/_tutorials/publish-subscribe.md

 With that you now know how to successfully implement publish-subscribe message exchange pattern using Direct messages.

-If you have any issues publishing and receiving a message, check the Solace community Q&A for answers to common issues seen.</div>
+If you have any issues publishing and receiving a message, check the Solace community Q&A for answers to common issues seen.